 Like in drawing trend lines, DO NOT EVER force the price to the channels that you draw!

-A channel boundary that is sloping at one angle while the corresponding channel boundary is sloping at another is not correct and could lead to bad trades.
+A channel boundary that is sloping at one angle while the corresponding channel boundary is sloping at a different angle is not correct and could lead to bad trades.

 That said, trend channels don’t have to be completely parallel.
 Nor does 100% of price action have to fit within the channel.